-Oscars Twitter Teases Fans Ahead Of Hollywood’s Big Night
+Oscars’ Twitter Teases Fans Ahead Of Hollywood’s Big Night

-The 91st Annual Academy Awards will air on Sunday, February 24 and ahead of Hollywoods’s biggest and most glamorous night of the year, and Oscars official Twitter is on fire, teasing fans with what they can expect from the big show.
+The 91st Annual Academy Awards will air on Sunday, February 24.
+Ahead of Hollywoods’s biggest and most glamorous night of the year, the Oscars’ official Twitter is on fire by teasing fans with what they can expect from the big show.

 Just several hours ago, the Academy tweeted a photo of the show’s official set design, which is set up to look like the ebb and flow of life.
-Accompanying the photo, tweeted by David Korins the designer of the stage the world will be watching, a caption revealed that the set, glamorously decked out in Oscar gold, will depict a world of inclusion and that departs from a world of “straight lines & square thinking.”
+Accompanying the photo, tweeted by David Korins the designer of the stage the world will be watching, a caption revealed that the set, glamorously decked out in Oscar gold, will depict a world of inclusion that departs from a world of “straight lines & square thinking.”

-Just prior to that, the Academy also tweeted that Queen will rock the Oscars stage in a homage to the life and work of the band and lead singer Freddie Mercury, whose life and career was paid homage to in the nominated film Bohemian Rhapsody.
+Just prior to that, the Academy also tweeted that Queen will rock the Oscars’ stage in a homage to the life and work of the band and lead singer Freddie Mercury, whose life and career was paid homage to in the nominated film Bohemian Rhapsody.
 It looks as if the band will be opening the show, as current lead singer Adam Lambert tweeted that the band will take the stage at 5 p.m.
 PST (8 p.m.
 EST), stating that “Queen and Adam Lambert will Rock You!”

 I think we can all agree that the world is filled with TOO MANY straight lines & square thinking.
 For the #Oscars this year I have designed a world based on the idea of inclusion & warm welcoming shapes that stretch out & envelope not only the audience but everyone watching. pic.twitter.com/uStpUiDnFX